aceyogi/corbaexample/README.md

 This short example will give you a basic introduction to Java IDL, Java's technology for distributed objects based on CORBA.

 The example is of a shared Address Book running on a server, and we'll implement functionality to:
-  1. Add new contact information from a remote client;
+  1. Query the address book from a remote client;
-  2. Query the address book from a remote client;
+  2. Add new contact information from a remote client;
-  3. Illustrate the Dynamic Skeleton Interface: servicing a request server-side without creating an object;
+  3. Illustrate the Dynamic Skeleton Interface: servicing a request server-side without creating a servant object;
-  4. Listen for updates to the address book using the Observer pattern.

 The setup described below assumes that you're using Eclipse.